rilldata/rill/docs/docs/reference/connectors/azure.md

 3. Rill will use the SAS token from the `AZURE_STORAGE_SAS_TOKEN` environment variable to authenticate with Azure Blob Storage when interacting with Azure Blob Storage sources.

-### Configure credentials for deployments on Rill Cloud
+## Cloud deployment

-When deploying a project to Rill Cloud, Rill requires you to explicitly provide an Azure Blob Storage connection string, Azure Storage Key or Azure Storage SAS token for the Azure Blob Storage containers used in your project.
+When deploying a project to Rill Cloud (i.e. `rill deploy`), Rill requires either an Azure Blob Storage connection string, Azure Storage Key, or Azure Storage SAS token to be explicitly provided for the Azure Blob Storage containers used in your project.

 When you first deploy a project using `rill deploy`, you will be prompted to provide credentials for the remote sources in your project that require authentication.